 Porto Moniz is a small village located northwest of the island, famous for its natural volcanic pools, much appreciated by tourists.
 After a swim, you should visit the Fort of São João Batista (1730) where you’ll find the small Madeira Aquarium.

-- For further information about Porto Moniz and other things to do in Madeira, read the article: Visit to Porto Moniz, Levada das 25 Fontes and Paul da Serra.
+- For further information about Porto Moniz and other things to do in Madeira, read my article: Visit to Porto Moniz, Levada das 25 Fontes and Paul da Serra

 9. Going for a walk in a Levada